 Residing at an aged care establishment while being provided with respite care.

-When someone dies, their home will be exempt from land tax, either:
+When someone dies, land used and occupied as their PPR will continue to be exempt from land tax, until whichever of the following happens first:

-until ownership is transferred to someone else, apart from their personal representative or a beneficiary of the estate, or
+Ownership is transferred to someone else, apart from their personal representative or a beneficiary of the estate.

 If someone still lives in the property, it is exempt from land tax if the occupant: